uknwho/MachineLearning_-DataSets_solution/1_Logisctic_Regression_NBA/README.md

-This is a Data Set to practice calssification with logistic regression.

-Logistic Regression is calssifier model based on linear Regression.
-The Response variable can be BInary class or multi classs with cateorical or numericals classes.
-It is simple to implement and provides probabilities for each class.
-The data set needs to be reqularised since high magnitude variabels might ifluence the predictions since its based on Linear regression.
-Logistoc Regression is highly effected by outliers.
-This model assumes attributes to be independent, so collinearity should be avoided.

-The "nba_logreg.csv" attached to this folder has Statistics of NBA Players like Games played, points etc. The goal is to classify the players based on thier statistics, who has a carrer length of greater than 5 years.
-It is depicted in the "TARGET_5Yrs" column, where 0 is for players with lesss than 5 years career and 1 represents players with carrer more than 5 years.
+The Aim of this note book is to find whether a player has career length more than 5 years based on the statistics of his gameplay.
+The "nba_logreg.csv" attached to this folder has Statistics of NBA Players like Games played, points etc.  It is depicted in the "TARGET_5Yrs" column, where 0 is for players with lesss than 5 years career and 1 represents players with carrer more than 5 years.
 The column description is added to the folder.

 > ## Column Description ##